Lone Star Saxophone Camp

 June 24-28, 2019

-Lone Star Saxophone Camp is held at Argyle Middle School in Argyle, TX, and is for alto, tenor, and baritone saxophone players entering 7th-9th grades.
+Lone Star Saxophone Camp is held at First Baptist Church in Argyle, TX. and is for alto, tenor, and baritone saxophone players entering 7th-9th grades.
 Tuition is $150 and includes access to the camp the the camp T-shirt.
 Click HERE for more details.

 Chika Inoue, 2019 Guest Artist